davide-colombo/davide-colombo/README.md

 It was a pleasure time and I'm thankful for having had that opportunity, especially because it open my mind about what I want to do in my life.

-During my years at University I discover a strong passion and an innate affinity to programming.
+During my years at the University I discover a strong passion and an innate affinity to programming.

-After the experience at Switch Academy I decided to prepare to become a Software Engineer.
+After the experience at Switch Academy I decided to become a Software Engineer.

 I know that I was not ready so I started to practice and learn more, especially about the low-level details of a computer system.
 That was enlighting.

-I started looking at the Assembly code, write C programs, learn how the compiler works, and I rapidly ended up having a huge gallery of high-quality material on my phone's notes (I intend to share it!) and an extensive codebase in my ["C programming"](https://github.com/davide-colombo/cprogramming) repository.
+I started looking at the Assembly code, write C programs, learn how the compiler works, and I rapidly ended up having a huge gallery of high-quality material on my phone's notes.

+I build a collection of simple programs to practice what I was learning and ended up with an extensive codebase shared in my ["C programming"](https://github.com/davide-colombo/cprogramming) repository.

 With the beginning of the new year (2023) I start to consolidate and write down what I learned about life through my journey, thinking deeply about the World, humanity and what I can do for others.